frederictwc/commands/README.md

-x11docker --share /dev/usb2 realsense         #pass a device and run GUI container x11docker --webcam image_id                   # pass any webcam into GUI container docker run -it -v <path outside container>:<path inside container> test_1 bash # pass a directory into container.
+x11docker --share /dev/usb2 realsense         #pass a device and run GUI container x11docker --webcam image_id                   # pass any webcam into GUI container docker run -it -v <path outside container>:<path inside container> test_1 bash # pass a directory into container. docker run -it -v ~/frederictwc/tracking/test-gui:/frederictwc/tracking/test-gui -e DISPLAY=10.0.202.26:0    test # tried running cv2.imshow, opens window then immediately closes. but even in that quick second the image is all black
 ```

 ## matplotlib